iossifovlab/gpf/userdocs/administration/getting_started.rst

-Example import of de Novo variants from `Rates of contributory de novo mutation in high and low-risk autism families`
+Example import of de novo variants from `Rates of contributory de novo mutation in high and low-risk autism families`
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Let us import de Novo variants from the
+Let us import de novo variants from the
 `Yoon, S., Munoz, A., Yamrom, B. et al. Rates of contributory de novo mutation in high and low-risk autism families.
 Commun Biol 4, 1026 (2021).
 <https://doi.org/10.1038/s42003-021-02533-z>`_.

-We will focus on de Novo variants from the SSC collection published in the aforementioned paper.
+We will focus on de novo variants from the SSC collection published in the aforementioned paper.
-To import these variants into the GPF system we need a list of de Novo variants and a pedigree file describing the families.
+To import these variants into the GPF system we need a list of de novo variants and a pedigree file describing the families.
-The list of de Novo variants is available from `Supplementary Data 2 <https://static-content.springer.com/esm/art%3A10.1038%2Fs42003-021-02533-z/MediaObjects/42003_2021_2533_MOESM4_ESM.xlsx>`_.
+The list of de novo variants is available from `Supplementary Data 2 <https://static-content.springer.com/esm/art%3A10.1038%2Fs42003-021-02533-z/MediaObjects/42003_2021_2533_MOESM4_ESM.xlsx>`_.
 The pedigree file for this study is not available.
 Instead, we have a list of children available from `Supplementary Data 1 <https://static-content.springer.com/esm/art%3A10.1038%2Fs42003-021-02533-z/MediaObjects/42003_2021_2533_MOESM3_ESM.xlsx>`_.

 Let us first export these Excel spreadsheets into CSV files.
-Let us say that the list of de Novo variants from the SSC collection is saved into a file named ``SupplementaryData2_SSC.tsv`` and the list of children is saved into a TSV file named ``SupplementaryData1_Children.tsv``.
+Let us say that the list of de novo variants from the SSC collection is saved into a file named ``SupplementaryData2_SSC.tsv`` and the list of children is saved into a TSV file named ``SupplementaryData1_Children.tsv``.